 Q What COVID related measures will be in place for student safety, especially for the indoor classroom time?
 What about rainy days when children might be huddled under a tarp.

 A We spend most of our indoor day outside, even when we have a classroom, Covid or not.
-The doors will stay open, the indoor space is large enough to set up different stations for each kid, the kids have their own stationary kits so we don’t share a lot anyway, and we will have hand sanitizers, masks, and gloves as needed.
+The doors will stay open, the indoor space is large enough to set up different stations for each kid, the kids have their own stationery kits so we don’t share a lot anyway, and we will have hand sanitizers, masks, and gloves as needed.
 On rainy days outdoors, kids are dressed the way they need to so they don’t require being under a tarp, but we will take turns using the tarp or set up multiple tarps, and spend time running around to stay warm instead of staying in one place.

 Q Do your instructors have experience teaching children of different abilities (ASD or ADHD designation)?
 Is there an opportunity for an assistant to support children needing extra help?

 A Our instructors are trained in working with a variety of kids with a variety of needs.
 We have training at the beginning of the year for ASD.
 We notice that kids with ADD and ADHD seem to thrive outdoors and with the focused time we provide.
 We have had kids with ASD in the program and in Forest Learners.
-One positive aspect is the small group size where we can really see and understand who each kid is and what they want to learn and how they want to learn.
+One positive aspect is the small group size, where we can really see and understand who each kid is, what they want to learn, and how they want to learn.
 We have had various aides come to program.
 So if we thought it was needed or a positive addition, there would be space for that.
-We also acknowledge that we want there to be mutual fit and for the program to work for the kid, which may not be forest school or Soaring Eagle programming.
+We also acknowledge that we want there to be a mutual fit and for the program to work for the kid, which may not be forest school or Soaring Eagle programming.